-190. Plaintiffs bring this action under Rules 23(a) and 23(b)(1)-(3) of the Federal Rules of Civil procedure on behalf of themselves and a class of similarly situated people who, as journalists, reporters, photographers, and legal observers, have been subjected to violence, retaliation, arrest, or dispersal by the Portland police or federal agents, or who will in the future report on protest activity or the conduct of law enforcement officers or federal agents on duty within the City of Portland in traditional or designated public fora (the "Plaintiff Class").
+124. Plaintiffs Lewis-Rolland, Woodstock, Gehrke, and Rudoff (the "Journalist Plaintiffs") bring this action under Rules 23(a) and 23(b)(1)-(3) of the Federal Rules of Civil procedure on behalf of themselves and a class of similarly situated people who, as journalists, reporters, and photographers, have been subjected to violence, retaliation, arrest, or dispersal by the Portland police, or who will in the future report on protest activity or the conduct of law enforcement officers on duty within the City of Portland in traditional or designated public fora (the "Plaintiff Class").
 The Plaintiff Class is defined as:

-All reporters, journalists, photographers, and legal observers who on or after May 25, 2020, have been subjected to violence, arrested, or dispersed by the Portland police or federal agents while covering a protest, or who intend to engage in newsgathering or reporting in Portland related to protest activities and/or the law enforcement response to those protests.
+All reporters, journalists, and photographers who on or after May 25, 2020, have been subjected to violence, arrested, or dispersed by the Portland police while covering a protest, or who intend to engage in newsgathering or reporting in Portland related to protest activities and/or the law enforcement response to those protests.